rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 So, you want to submit a Switch cart to No-Intro?
-I developed a quick and easy program which standardizes forum submissions into easily-imported XML files.
+I developed a quick and easy Python script which standardizes forum submissions into easily-imported XML files.

 **NOTE NOTE NOTE this is in EARLY ALPHA and has been MINIMALLY TESTED so it may BREAK at any time for any reason, use at your own risk!**

-You'll need [NX Game Info](https://github.com/garoxas/NX_Game_Info) before you get started.
+You'll need Python installed and [NX Game Info](https://github.com/garoxas/NX_Game_Info) (with the appropriate prod.keys) before you get started.

 First, open the program and click "Import NX Game Info".
 In the window that pops up, paste the output and press Import: